I'm a Developer

 I get along with people.
 I communicate effectively in person, on the phone, and in writing.
 I strive to find commonalities with everyone I come into contact with, and always try to leave a conversation having learned something.

 I'm a proud alumni from the University of North Florida (SWOOP!).
-I have held several positions in Jacksonville, all of which had design and development components.
-I moved to San Diego in January of 2016 to find an awesome tech job.
-I'm currently working in the finance industry, but I'm always willing to hear about new opportunities.
+I held several positions in Jacksonville, all of which had design and development components.
+I moved to San Diego in January of 2016 to find a really awesome tech job.

-I'm most interested in a position where I can contribute alongside a collaborative team of experienced designers and developers who are also interested in pushing their limits and learning new skills.
-If you're looking for a hybrid web guy to join your team or agency in the San Diego area, your search may very well be over!
-Contact me now.
+I'm searching for a position where I can contribute alongside a collaborative team of experienced designers and developers who are also interested in pushing their limits and learning new skills.
+If you're looking for a hybrid web guy to join your team or agency in the San Diego area, your search may very well be over.

 I built this website to exemplify my skills in development and design.